benhosmer/Omega/README.md

 /* Created: 16-05-2011.
 Modified 29-08-2011 18:05 */

-Readme for Omega Base Theme subtheme.css
+Readme for Omega Base Theme global.css

-This is intended to make subtheming using the Omega Theme system quicker by creating a subtheme.css with commonly used and overridden values.
-The colors are meant to be replaced.
-The .info file also has been modified to reflect this issue: http://drupal.org/node/1074872
+This is intended to make subtheming using the Omega Theme system quicker by creating a global.css file located within the example/css directory with commonly used and overidden values.

+The colors are meant to be replaced but serve as a visual reference to orient you to the locations of the various zones and wrappers.

-It adds wrappers around the content for bettery coloring.
+It adds wrappers around the content for better coloring.

 It requires the Omega them folder because it is an Omega base theme.